Assassination of Haim Arlosoroff: Outcome

 The presiding judges declared the following majority ruling:

 "The Court, by majority, finds that at Tel Aviv, on the night of the June 16/17, 1933, with premeditated intent to kill, the accused Abraham Stavsky, did take part in the premeditated killing of Dr. Haim Arlosoroff by following him, waiting for him, stopping him and directing the light of an electric torch upon him and being close by during the commission of the offense."
-Stavsky was sentenced to punishment by death.
+Stavsky was sentenced to death by hanging.

 "As regards the accused, Zvi Rosenblatt, the Court does not find the other material evidence required by Section 5 of the Law of Evidence Amendment Ordinance, 1924, to corroborate his identification by Mrs. Arlosoroff.
 The accused, Zvi Rosenblatt, is therefore acquitted of the offense of which he stands charged."

 The single dissenting judge ruled the following:

 "That the crime was committed at such time and such a place when and where persons are known to and in fact do resort for immoral purposes...That the alibi of the accused is insufficiently established...The crime was not a political one but was most probably a common attack for sexual purposes...That none of the accused had any connection with the murder...I therefore find them not guilty of the charge and acquit them."